dvtate/old-yoda/README.md

   - `~`: copy operator, replaces a reference with the basic value it points to
   - `=`: assignment operator
   - `delete`: deletes a variable/reference
+  - `is_defined`: returns whether or not the given variable is defined or not

 * String functions:
   - `strlen`: returns the length of a given string